The Ultimate Guide to RV Camping in Indiana

 Planning Your Itinerary

-Now that you have your lodging lined up, the next thing you need to do is decide what to do once you arrive in Indiana.
-With so many museums, hiking trails, festivals, and other attractions to choose from, we can’t imagine anyone having trouble finding things to do.
+Now, you’ll want to decide what to do once you arrive in Indiana.
+With so many museums, hiking trails, festivals, and other attractions to choose from, you’ll find lots to do.
 Below are our favorite options.

 Features and Attractions in Indiana

-In our opinion, the best way to start any trip is by taking a scenic drive.
-Indiana is no exception—and luckily, the state features plenty of scenic byways, including the gorgeous Ohio River Scenic Byway.
+One of best ways to start a trip to a new state is by taking a scenic drive.
+Indiana features plenty of scenic byways, including the gorgeous Ohio River Scenic Byway.

-While out driving around, be sure to stop at any landmarks you might pass.
-Honestly, even if you don’t pass them during your drive, you will want to make time for iconic Indiana landmarks such as the Indianapolis Motor Speedway (no trip to Indianapolis is complete without this stop).
+Be sure to look for landmarks on your drive.
+Even if you don’t pass them during your drive, you will want to make time for iconic Indiana landmarks such as the Indianapolis Motor Speedway.

-Other stops that are always worth your time?
-NPS sites.
-Be sure to check out the national sites in Indiana, including the George Rogers Clark National Historical Park.
+NPS sites are also a great option.
+Be sure to check out the national sites in Indiana, including the George Rogers Clark National Historical Park

 Festivals, Fairs, and Events in Indiana

-Adding an event to your travel itinerary is a great way to make the whole trip more exciting.
-Fortunately, Indiana plays host to a number of wonderful annual events that are well worth checking out while in the state.
+Adding an event to your travel itinerary is a great way to make your trip more exciting.
+Indiana has a number of wonderful annual events that are well worth checking out while in the state.

 Some of our favorite Indiana events include the Bean Blossom Bluegrass Festival in Morgantown in June, the Circus City Festival in Peru in July, and the Amish Acres Arts and Crafts Festival in Nappanee in August.